Philipp Lahm: Bayern Munich

 In July 2005, Lahm returned to Bayern Munich.
-However, the torn cruciate ligament he had suffered just before his return forced him to start his professional time at FC Bayern on rehabilitation.
+However, the torn cruciate ligament he had suffered just before his return forced him to start his professional time at Bayern on rehabilitation.
 He returned to the field at the end of November, playing twice for the B team and thereafter making his first professional Bundesliga appearance for Bayern in November 2005 against Arminia Bielefeld.
 During the 2005–06 season he appeared for Bayern 20 times in the Bundesliga and thrice in the Champions League, contending over field-time evenly with Bixente Lizarazu.

 During the 2006–07 season, Lahm played in all of Bayern's 34 Bundesliga games and in nine of the ten Champions League games and was only substituted twice, mainly because he was the only left back in the team but also due to his sufficiently solid performances during a season that was one of the worst for Bayern in many years.
 On 20 August 2006, in Bayern's first away match of the season, a 2–1 win over VfL Bochum, he scored his first goal for the club.

-For the 2007–08 season, Bayern bought the German international left back Marcell Jansen and Lahm was supposed to revert to right, both to accommodate Jansen and to replace French right back Willy Sagnol.
+For the 2007–08 season, Bayern bought the German international left-back Marcell Jansen and Lahm was supposed to revert to right, both to accommodate Jansen and to replace French right-back Willy Sagnol.
 Due to injuries (both his and Jansen's) he still mainly ended up playing left for Bayern and remained left for the end of the season, although he expressed his wish to play on right several times during the year 2008.
-During the whole season there were various rumors suggesting that Lahm would leave Bayern in the summer of 2008 to join FC Barcelona and the transfer seemed to be almost a done deal.
-However, on 16 May 2008 FC Bayern signed a new contract with Lahm.
-His new contract kept him in Munich through 20 June 2012.
+During the whole season there were various rumors suggesting that Lahm would leave Bayern in the summer of 2008 to join Barcelona and the transfer seemed to be almost a done deal.
+However, on 16 May 2008 Lahm signed a new contract with Bayern Munich. keeping him at the club until 30 June 2012.